 Various factors have the potential to cause tennis elbow.
 These include repetitive work, excessive or sustained force, uncomfortable working postures, and carrying out tasks for long periods without rest breaks.

-Can you make a tennis elbow compensation claim?
+Do I have a tennis elbow injury claim?

 Under the Health and Safety at Work Act 1974, all employers have a legal responsibility to reduce the injury risk to their workers.
 This includes modifying the work environment to relieve the risk of repetitive strain injuries such as tennis elbow.